Environmental Engineering

 CEEG 453.
 Advanced Soil Mechanics.
 1 Credit.

 Advanced study of the theories of strength, hydraulic conductivity and compressibility.
 Critical review of soil origin and composition effects upon the physical and engineering properties of soils.
 Introduction to soil dynamics.
-Planning, execution, and interpretation of soil testing programs.
-Prerequisites: CEEG 350 and permission of the instructor.
+Planning, execution and interpretation of soil testing programs.
+Prerequisite: CEEG 350 and permission of the instructor.

 CEEG 459.
 Advanced Topics in Geotechnical Engineering.
 1 Credit.